MenshikovDmitry/TSU_AI_Course/README.md

 # Homework 1
-Recommendation System + DevOps Essentials.
+Recommender System + DevOps Essentials.
 ### Task
-Implement and deploy a production-ready recommendation system.
+Implement and deploy a production-ready recommender system.
 The current homework consists of two parts: The Data Science Part and The DevOps Essentials.
-Firstly, you need to train a competitive recommendation system, and secondly: wrap your code into a production-ready artifact, which may be deployed on any Linux server in one command.
+Firstly, you need to train a competitive recommender system, and secondly: wrap your code into a production-ready artifact, which may be deployed on any Linux server in one command.
 ### Before we start
 Data science is an industry that is fully based on tons of open source tools, supported by a wide community.
 Whenever you, as a Data Scientist, train a model in the Jupyter environment, you have to understand that this moment is only a starting point in the lifecycle of the model, which is assumed to be deployed on the production server.
 On **Linux** Server.
-Hiring Junior DS, I always prefer ones with at least basic Linux exposure and Command Line Interface (_CLI_) experience.
+Hiring a Junior DS, I prefer one with at least basic Linux exposure and Command Line Interface (_CLI_) experience.
 ###### Linux users:
 :thumbsup:
 ###### Windows users: